 Furthermore, as we will discuss in \cref*{sec:alg}, the algorithm runs in polynomial time.
-Note, that were working on the clarified context and thus, we might have to duplicate the intervals for the grouped attributes or the points for the grouped objects to achieve an Euler-diagram for a not-clarified context.
+Note that we are working on the clarified context and thus, to achieve an Euler diagram of the not-clarified context, we might have to duplicate the intervals or points.
 Consider once more the Euler-poset in \cref{fig:euler-poset} of the previously discussed Europe dataset.
-A subposet of this poset is what is called the standard example $S_3$ in order theory, a poset that is well-known to be three-dimensional.
+A subposet of this poset is what is called the standard example $S_3$ in order theory, a poset that is well known to be three-dimensional.
 Here, the standard example can be found on the objects Croatia, Bulgaria, Norway, and the attributes EEA, European Union, Schengen Area.
 This confirms our previous observation that we cannot represent this formal context by a one-dimensional order diagram.

-One thing to note is that in the definition of Euler-diagrams allows for regions where exactly the same set of intervals intersect.
+Note that the definition of Euler diagrams allows for regions where exactly the same set of intervals intersect.
 If the diagram is conceptual, both of these regions have to contain a point corresponding to an object.
 But then, both of these objects have the same derivations.
 As we assumed that we are working on clarified contexts, our algorithm will not produce such a diagram.

 Finally, we are interested in how the dimensionality of the Euler-poset is related to the dimensionality of the concept lattice.
 One might expect that they coincide.
 However, we now show that this is not always the case.